insights

 • Factors that improve cellular sensitivity to thyroid hormones.

-Personalized interventions that focus on biotransformation, anti-inflammatory diets, specific nutrients, and optimizing gut and liver health are important considerations for restoring thyroid hormone balance.
-Adequate intake and availability of micronutrients such as iodine and iron are crucial for thyroid hormone synthesis, while selenium and zinc are needed for the conversion of T4 to T3,19,20 which takes place primarily in the liver but also in other organs such as the intestines as well as intracellularly.21 In addition, supplements used as complementary treatments may positively impact thyroid functioning.11 For example, ashwagandha has been used to help address thyroid dysfunctions.
-Recently, a 2018 pilot study (n=50) compared the efficacy and safety of ashwagandha root extract in subclinical hypothyroid patients to a placebo.22 The treatment group received 600 mg of the root extract per day for eight weeks.
-Results showed an improved serum TSH and T4 at the end of treatment compared to placebo, with few mild and temporary adverse effects.22
+Personalized interventions that focus on biotransformation, anti-inflammatory diets, and specific nutrients are important considerations for restoring thyroid hormone balance.
+Adequate intake and availability of micronutrients such as iodine and iron are crucial for thyroid hormone synthesis, while selenium and zinc are needed for the conversion of T4 to T3,17,18 which takes place primarily in the liver but also in other organs such as the intestines as well as intracellularly.19 In addition, botanical supplements such as ashwagandha have been used as complementary treatments to address thyroid dysfunctions.
+A 2018 pilot study (n=50) compared the efficacy and safety of ashwagandha root extract in subclinical hypothyroid patients to a placebo.20 The treatment group received 600 mg of the root extract per day for eight weeks.
+Results showed an improved serum TSH and T4 at the end of treatment compared to placebo, with few mild and temporary adverse effects.20

-Gut health and a balanced microbial landscape benefit many system processes in the body, including thyroid homeostasis.20,23 Dysbiosis and intestinal autoimmune diseases have been reported concurrently with autoimmune thyroid diseases.20,24,25 To further explore the relationship between gut and thyroid health, a 2020 clinical trial (n=60) investigated the effect of synbiotic supplementation (which combines pre and probiotic ingredients) on thyroid function.23 Patients with hypothyroidism on levothyroxine either received 500 mg/day of the synbiotic or a placebo for eight weeks.
+Gut health and a balanced microbial landscape benefit many system processes in the body, and gut dysbiosis and intestinal autoimmune diseases have been reported concurrently with autoimmune thyroid diseases.18,21,22 To further explore the relationship between gut and thyroid health, a 2020 clinical trial (n=60) investigated the effect of synbiotic supplementation (which combines pre and probiotic ingredients) on thyroid function.23 Patients with hypothyroidism on levothyroxine either received 500 mg/day of the synbiotic or a placebo for eight weeks.
 After treatment, results indicated a beneficial effect, with TSH concentration, levothyroxine dose, and fatigue severity scale scores significantly decreased in the synbiotic group compared to placebo.23

 Research continues to reveal the complexity of the thyroid’s hormonal interplay with other biological processes.
 At IFM’s Hormone Advanced Practice Module (APM), learn more about how lifestyle interventions can positively impact the intricate web of the endocrine system, gather tools such as IFM’s comprehensive Thyroid Support Decision Tree, and hear functional medicine experts discuss the latest thyroid-related research.